 Depending on your requirements, there are many approaches.
-To do this manually, begin by reading the "Extending and Embedding" document (in Extending and Embedding Python).
+To do this manually, begin by reading the "Extend-ing and Embedding" document.
 Realize that for the Python run-time system, there isn't a whole lot of difference between C and C++ - so the strategy of building a new Python type around a C structure (pointer) type will also work for C++ objects.